 “The evil one approaches him to steal away what was sown in his mind.” —Matthew 13:19

-How much of God's word have you heard over the years at home, in church and school, through reading and teaching?
-How much of God's word do you know and live?
-The difference in the answer to these two questions shows us how much the evil one has robbed us of.
-Many of us have been exposed to God's word for years but have little to show for it.
+How much of God’s Word have you heard over the years at home, in church and school, through reading and teaching?
+How much of God’s Word do you know and live?
+The difference in the answer to these two questions shows us how much of the Word the evil one has robbed from us.
+Many of us have been exposed to God’s Word for years but have little to show for it.
 The devil has literally robbed us blind.
-We don't even report it to the authorities or call for help.
-We merely resign ourselves to Satan daily robbing us of the word of life.
+We don’t even report it to the authorities or call for help.
+We merely resign ourselves to Satan daily robbing us of the Word of life.

-God's word tells us: "Submit to God; resist the devil and he will take flight" (Jas 4:7).
-We can rob the robber and retrieve all that the devil has stolen (Lk 11:22).
+God’s Word tells us: “Submit to God; resist the devil and he will take flight” (Jas 4:7).
+We can rob the robber and retrieve all that the devil has stolen (see Lk 11:22).
 We do this by faith in Jesus Christ, expressed in prayer and obedience.
-We will remember things from God's word we haven't thought of for years.
-We will apply the word so as to be holy in every aspect of our lives (1 Pt 1:15).
+The Holy Spirit will enable us to remember passages from God’s Word we haven’t recalled for years.
+We will apply the Word so as to be holy in every aspect of our lives (1 Pt 1:15).

 Prayer: Jesus, I’ve been robbed several thousand times.
 Please recover the stolen goods.

 Promise: “Honor your father and your mother, that you may have a long life in the land which the Lord, your God, is giving you.” —Ex 20:12